-A cyst is a sac filled with material that is often cheesy, fatty, oily, or fibrous material.
-The material in them can be thick (like cottage cheese) or liquid.
+A cyst is a sac filled with material that is often cheesy, fatty, oily, or stringy.
+The material inside can be thick.
+Or it can be a liquid.

 You can usually move the cyst slightly if you try.

-The cysts can be smaller than a pea or as large as a couple of inches.
+The cysts can be smaller than a pea or as large as a few inches.